lzl124631x/LeetCode/leetcode/1494. Parallel Courses II/README.md

 <pre><strong>Input:</strong> n = 4, dependencies = [[2,1],[3,1],[1,4]], k = 2
 <strong>Output:</strong> 3
 <strong>Explanation:</strong> The figure above represents the given graph.
-In this case we can take courses 2 and 3 in the first semester, then take course 1 in the second semester and finally take course 4 in the third semester.
+In the first semester, you can take courses 2 and 3.
+In the second semester, you can take course 1.
+In the third semester, you can take course 4.
 </pre>

 <p><strong>Example 2:</strong></p>